 5. Explain why exec() sometimes returns null.

-1. Regular expressions are used to __ patterns within strings.
+1. Regular expressions are used to __ patterns within text.

 2. Parentheses ( ) in regex are known as __ groups.

-3. The method used to execute a regex and return match details is __.
+3. The method used to execute a regex in JavaScript is __.

-4. The full matched text is always stored in match[____].
+4. The full matched text is always found in match[____].

-5. The captured groups start from index number __.
+5. Captured groups begin from index number __.

-6. The global flag g allows you to find __ matches, not just one.
+6. Adding the g flag allows you to find __ matches.

-8. The result of exec() is an __ containing match info.
+8. The result returned by exec() is an __ containing match details.

-9. If no match is found, exec() returns the value __.
+9. When no match is found, exec() returns __.

 10. Using (.+?) instead of (.+) makes the match __ (non-greedy).